lepoco/social-messenger/readme.txt

 Live Chat (Messenger API) is an easy-to-use plugin that helps ordinary users to start Messenger customer chat on their site.

 All you have to do is add the ID of your fanpage, which you can find in the Information tab.

-NOTE:
-Facebook and Facebook Messenger are registered trademarks of Facebook Inc.

 == Installation ==